ligato/docs/docs/plugins/vpp-plugins.md

     The previous model of configuring ipsec security policies inside an ipsec security policy database (SPD) is now **deprecated**.
 In practice, the content of SPDs changes frequently and using a single SPD model with all security policies inside is not convenient or efficient.
 A new model, SecurityPolicy (SP), was added that allows one to configure each security policy as a separate proto message instance.
-Although the new SP model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return `error: it is deprecated and no longer supported to define SPs inside SPD model.
+Although the new SP model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return: `error: it is deprecated and no longer supported to define SPs inside SPD model.
     (use SecurityPolicy model instead)`.
+See [PR #1679](https://github.com/ligato/vpp-agent/pull/1679) for more details.

 The SPD specifies the policies that determine the disposition of all inbound or outbound IP traffic from either the host, or the security gateway.
 The SPD is bound to an SPD interface and contains one or more policy entries.
 Each policy entry points to an IPsec security association (SA).